-How will a one-off taxable lump sum payment be taxed?
+How will a one-off UFPLS payment be taxed?

-All taxable lump sum payments (also known as 'uncrystallised funds pension lump sum' or 'UFPLS' payments) made are 25% tax-free and 75% subject to Income Tax.
+All UFPLS payments made are 25% tax-free and 75% subject to Income Tax.
 The amount of tax paid will vary depending on the tax code used.

-If we have no tax code and no P45 for an individual, then HMRC rules state we must apply an emergency tax code on a month 1 basis.
+If we have no tax code and no P45 for an individual then HMRC rules state we must apply an emergency tax code on a month 1 basis.
 Using a month 1 basis means that the person will be taxed as though they are going to continue to receive payments of the same amount each month throughout the year.
 This will have an impact on the amount of personal allowance allocated to the payment, and the marginal rates applied.